New Zealand has announced it will ban smoking for the next generation, in a bid to get rid of the bad habit by 2025.

-The announcement was welcomed by campaigners and civil groups for its contribution to reaching New Zealand’s ambition to be smoke free by 2025.
+The announcement was welcomed by campaigners and civil groups for its contribution to reaching New Zealand’s ambition to be smoke-free in the next three years.

 But as well as being extremely bad for personal health, cigarettes also impact the health of the planet.